 Binding Jump Prevention and Relative (Rotary) Encoder Support

-The following encoding modes are available
+The relative encoder modes are supported:

 - Two's Complement